bibanon/bibanon/Stories/The-Bridgekeeper.md

 I can remember, very distinctly actually, running out of breath.
 It was a very sudden feeling and a very powerful force.
 I had been running at full speed for a very long time, at least a mile, powered completely by adrenaline.
 Then, suddenly, my lungs just collapsed and my legs were quick to follow and I can remember skidding across the asphalt and bloodying up my palms.
 My chest slammed against the pavement time and time again as my lungs struggled to fill with air as fast as they possibly could.
 My head was pounding and everything started spinning around me, dancing and taunting me, fading in and out of focus.
 Everything pulsated.

 I felt like I was drowning and I thought that I was going to die.
 That would have made things so much simpler.
-Life is like a party that you host, but death is like going to a very fancy party of someone else’s.
-When you leave, there’s no mess to clean up.
-That’s someone else’s job.
+Life is like a party that you host, but death is like going to a very fancy party of someone else's.
+When you leave, there's no mess to clean up.
+That's someone else's job.

 I laid there, tracing that line between life and death, for hours.
-I didn’t really think about anything in particular.
-It still hadn’t occurred to me that I had nowhere to go now.
+I didn't really think about anything in particular.
+It still hadn't occurred to me that I had nowhere to go now.
 A boy should always have somewhere to go.
 I just remained there, completely still aside from the fierce thumping of my chest, and even that faded away soon enough.

 Then I felt the warmth of headlights on the back of my neck and I felt the ground vibrate beneath the roar of an oncoming car.
 I made no effort to move.
 I really wanted that car to run me over, to crush me.
 To pollinate the fiber of my being for miles as my blood slowly rolled off of its tires.
-I remained completely still, hoping that the driver wasn’t paying attention.
+I remained completely still, hoping that the driver wasn't paying attention.

 ### 39656591 (OP)

 But he was and he crawled to a stop a good yard or two away from me.
 I heard a car door open and then I heard it slam shut and then I heard a quick series of footsteps.
 I could feel him hovering over me, examining me.
-I began to get worried because he hadn’t said anything and it had been nearly a minute.
-He didn’t check to see if I was ok or if I was even alive.
+I began to get worried because he hadn't said anything and it had been nearly a minute.
+He didn't check to see if I was ok or if I was even alive.
 I started to think that he was going to take my body and stuff me in a freezer somewhere.
 Serve me between two buns at some shitty roadside diner.

 I probably would have made a tasty burger.
 I probably would have given someone food poisoning though.
 I was a pretty rotten person, all puns aside.

-“Holy shit,” he finally said.
-I wasn’t sure what I should do.
+“Holy shit,"" he finally said.
+I wasn't sure what I should do.
 He asked me if I was ok.
 People can really ask dumb questions when they are under stress.
 He flipped me over with his shoe and I blinked up at him with a blank expression.
 I laid there for a few seconds and he studied me before I brought myself up to a sitting position.

 ### .39656682 (OP)

 He asked me what the hell had happened to me and I told him that a lot of things had happened to me.
 He asked me if I needed to see a doctor and I told him that my palms were just scraped up and that it was nothing serious.
 He was a pleasant guy.
 I noticed him staring at my missing finger and I told him that one time I got a little too excited cooking dinner.
 He asked me if I needed a ride and I was really in no position to refuse.
 He told me that his name was John.

 The inside of his car was very cramped.
-I can’t remember what kind of car he drove, but I can remember it being very cramped.
+I can't remember what kind of car he drove, but I can remember it being very cramped.
 And I can remember that he had the A.M. radio playing.
 Those are the people that you need to watch out for, the pleasant guys that listen to the A.M. radio.

 We drove for a few minutes before he asked me where I lived.
-I told him that I didn’t have a home and he said that everybody has a home and I told him not me.
-He asked me where I planned on going and I told him that I really hadn’t had enough time for any planning and that anywhere he was going would work out evenly for me.
+I told him that I didn't have a home and he said that everybody has a home and I told him not me.
+He asked me where I planned on going and I told him that I really hadn't had enough time for any planning and that anywhere he was going would work out evenly for me.
 We were in Daloniga, Georgia and he told me that he was heading to Memphis.
 I told him that Memphis would be great.

 Rarely does life work out like that.

 ### 39656780 (OP)

 He said that he had to pick someone else up along the way, that he was going on vacation with this person in Memphis.
 I told him that it would be fine.
 What else was I going to say?
-It’s not like the idea of another person bothered me, anyway.
+It's not like the idea of another person bothered me, anyway.

 About fifty miles later, we stopped at a hotel for the night.
 He told me that he was very tired from the driving and that he had left from Miami.
 He called someone on the payphone, his wife I think.
-He said something about the flight being nice and the weather being “rainy as usual here in Seattle.”
+He said something about the flight being nice and the weather being “rainy as usual here in Seattle.""
 Then he said something about thinking that the meeting might be postponed so he would be back later than expected.
 Then I noticed that he had a thin line of pale skin on his ring finger.
 The next day after about thirty miles we picked up the person that he had told me about.

 His name was Richard and he was very friendly with John.

 When we got into Memphis I told them that this was a fine place for me and they dropped me off.
 I had never been to Tennessee before.
-I wasn’t sure how I was going to find my Uncle’s house but I knew that at this point it was really my only option.
+I wasn't sure how I was going to find my Uncle's house but I knew that at this point it was really my only option.

 ### 39657597 (OP)

 I have a tattoo on my left wrist.
 It says commotio cordis.
-It’s nothing fancy, it just says those words.
+It's nothing fancy, it just says those words.
 They are latin words, by the way.

 I slept on the streets of Memphis which was really about as glamorous as it sounds.
 I tried to get an Irish Coffee from this bar that was nearby, the Blue Monkey.
-I wasn’t old enough, but more importantly, I didn’t look old enough either.
+I wasn't old enough, but more importantly, I didn't look old enough either.
 I think I got a little drunk on the fumes of the place though.
 The air was very heavy in there, thick and full.

 When I woke up the next day I started my search.
 With enough money and enough determination you can find anyone.
 I was working with half of the necessary materials.
 I found him though, eventually.
-But that’s not important, really.
-Even if it is, it’s another story for another time.
+But that's not important, really.
+Even if it is, it's another story for another time.

 My uncle is a swell guy.
 It is important to distinguish between the pleasant guys and the swell guys.
 The pleasant guys are the ones that you have to watch out for.
 The swell guys are the guys that watch out for you.
 He greeted me with open arms and he made me feel at home.
 His name was Robert Staudsworth.

 He had a beautiful wife and her name was Jenny.
 She died a few years before I showed up at his door step.
 It was a car accident.
 A drunk driver.
 Suicide with an extra unintended victim, most likely.
 There were pictures of her everyone and she looked very beautiful.
 He had a son, too.
 His name was Derrick.

 Like I said, Robert was a swell guy.
 But he had skeletons in his closet.
-Everyone has skeletons, it’s just that some people hide them better than others.
-But that’s not important, not right now anyway.
-For now, let’s just assume that those skeletons are alive and well and fat.
+Everyone has skeletons, it's just that some people hide them better than others.
+But that's not important, not right now anyway.
+For now, let's just assume that those skeletons are alive and well and fat.

 ### 39657836 (OP)

 Derrick was 7.
 If you asked him though, he would tell you that he was 7 and three quarters.
 He was a good kid, a swell kid really.
 There was a macaroni picture on the fridge that he made.
 He played baseball for a small little league team.
 He was pretty good, too.
 Better than all of the other kids.
-But they all played just to get the snow cone afterwards, so that really isn’t saying much.
+But they all played just to get the snow cone afterwards, so that really isn't saying much.

-Robert took me to Derrick’s game a few days after I got there.
+Robert took me to Derrick's game a few days after I got there.
 It was a nice day out and for the first time in my life I felt relatively peaceful.

 Commotio cordis.

 ### 39657889 (OP)

 This one kid made a diving catch in the outfield and everyone clapped enthusiastically and his parents jumped to their feet and cheered.
 I think it was more of an accident than anything else, though.
 Derrick played third base.
-There aren’t really many plays made at third base in little league.
+There aren't really many plays made at third base in little league.

 In little league they only play three innings.
 It was the bottom of the third and there were two outs.
 There was a boy on first and derrick was up and his team was down by 1.
 But there was still no pressure because most of the kids were totally oblivious to the score.
 The parents were very nervous though.